ArmineKhanan/Pewlett_Hackard_employees/README.md

 <img src="https://github.com/ArmineKhanan/Pewlett_Hackard_employees/blob/main/Are%20there%20enough%20qualified%20employees.png" width="800" />

-From the table, it becomes clear the employees qualified as mentors will have to take care of about 30 to 40 new employees each.
+From the table, it becomes clear the employees qualified as mentors will have to take care of about 40 new employees each.
 That's a huge workload.
 That's why we would recommend broadening the qualification criteria for mentors.
 As a result, more people will get involved in the mentorship program, and the anticipated load of every mentor will be less.